GopiKrishnan-V/hipi-hadoop/README.md

 OpenCV (Open Source Computer Vision Library) is an open source computer vision and machine learning software library.
 OpenCV was built to provide a common infrastructure for computer vision applications and to accelerate the use of machine perception in the commercial products.

-The library has more than 2500 optimized algorithms to solve real time problems image processing.
+The library has more than 2500 optimized algorithms to solve real time image processing problems.

 # How we done?